 You will want to DO something.
 The "fight or flight" adrenaline rush is real.

 Fight that urge and channel your inner Zen, even if you think you don't have it.
 You do!

-Realize this: it's your mind, not your body, that matters at this pivotal moment.
+It's your mind, not your body, that matters at this pivotal moment.

 Allow your thoughts to swirl around, then begin to gently guide them into productive channels by asking yourself questions: